How many hours do you have in a day?

 Capture all the ideas, all the thoughts, every time things you want to do. everything writes on paper. whether watching television, web series or spending time on social media, write every single thing that comes to your mind and you want to do.

-After capture all the things, the next step is the process.
-Process all single things and filter out with actionable or necessary to do or you can eliminate, delete, archive, can delay or not do.
+After capturing all the things, the next step is the process.
+Process all single things and filter out with actionable or necessary to do or you can eliminate, delete, archive, can delay, or not do.
 Process every single thing those are written on paper or any kind of software.

-After filtering out, the next step is to organize the things that you are going to do, or have an impact on your life, or have a purpose of doing this.
-Organize all things by priority and those are useless to do, you can delete or remove or achieve or you do in your unproductive hours.
+After filtering out, the next step is to organize the things that you are going to do, have an impact on your life, or have a purpose for doing this.
+Organize all things by priority and those that are useless to do, you can delete or remove or achieve or you do in your unproductive hours.

-After organize, make sure to reviews all things is anything required for the task or something most needed? make sure to review at least a week and analyze your progress.
+After organizing, make sure to review all things is anything required for the task or something most needed? make sure to review at least a week and analyze your progress.

 04. BuJo – The bullet journal

-The Bujo- The bullet journal helps you to keep organize and stay focused on your goals in busy work.
+The Bujo- The bullet journal helps you to keep organized and stay focused on your goals in busy work.